F. W. Winterbotham: Family and education

 He was born in Stroud, Gloucestershire, the younger child and only son of Frederick Winterbotham, solicitor, and his wife, Florence Vernon Graham.
 He was educated at Charterhouse School, in Godalming, Surrey.
 He married four times: Erica Horniman (1921), daughter of Frederick John Horniman, tea trader and MP, Madge Mary Moncrieff Anderson (1939), Joan Petrea Trant (1948) and Kathleen Price (1987).
+He had at least one daughter, with Joan.

 World War I service

-At the start of the war, in 1914, he enlisted in the Royal Gloucestershire Hussars Yeomanry, but in 1916 they lost their horses and were to be supplied with bicycles or transferred to infantry.
-So he transferred to the Royal Flying Corps in 1916, and became a fighter pilot.
-He was shot down and captured on 13 July 1917, being shot down in a dogfight in Passchendaele by a member of the Richtofen Geschwader.
+At the start of the Great War, in August 1914, Winterbotham enlisted in the Royal Gloucestershire Hussars, but in 1916 they lost their horses and were to be supplied with bicycles or transferred to infantry, so he transferred to the Royal Flying Corps in 1916, and became a fighter pilot.
+He was shot down and captured on 13 July 1917, after a dogfight in the Passendale area by a member of the Luftstreitkräfte squadron known as Jagdstaffel 11 which produced many high-scoring "aces".
 He spent the rest of the war as a prisoner, and "passed the time" learning German.
 For much of the time he was in the Holzminden prisoner-of-war camp.